 Metallurgical innovation is also an important part of Luxfer’s history.
 In 1987, Luxfer introduced its own proprietary formula of 6061-T6 aluminum alloy.
 Marketed as L6X®, this alloy has been optimized to improve its durability, fracture toughness and resistance to tearing and cracking.
 More than 50 million L6X® cylinders in service around the world have an exemplary record for safety and dependability.

-Another significant metallurgical advancement occurred in 2006, when Luxfer introduced its patented L7X® higher-strength aluminum alloy.
+Another significant metallurgical advancement occurred in 2006, when Luxfer introduced its L7X® higher-strength aluminum alloy.
 Cylinders made from this alloy have the same dimensions as other aluminum cylinders, but they offer up to 50% more capacity because they can be filled to higher pressures.
 Available around the world, cylinders made from L7X® are now being manufactured at Luxfer’s plant in Graham, North Carolina.

 Today Luxfer manufactures aluminum and composite cylinders at plants in Riverside, California; Graham, North Carolina; Nottingham, England; Gerzat, France, Shanghai, China; and New Delhi, India.